LiYu-Lab-Tsinghua/LiYu-Lab-Tsinghua.github.io/_pages/join-us.md

 >3.
 Pathophysiological function and mechanism of migrasomes in oncogenesis and other diseases
 >4.
 Function and mechanism of migrasomes in neurodevelopment and neuroregulation
 >5.
 Function and mechanism of migrasomes in maintaining cellular homeostasis
 >6.
-Novel mechanism of migrasomes in coordinating communication between cells and regulating signal transmission.
+Novel mechanism of migrasomes in coordinating communication between cells and regulating signal transmission

 Our laboratory has a stimulating and creative scientific research environment and atmosphere, and provides stable funding.
 Researchers who are interested in studying migrasome biology are welcome to join.